Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: The AI Video Generation Ecosystem in 2025 and 2026

 As shown in Figure~\ref{fig:all_platforms}, different models' SFW and NSFW market share differ across platforms.
-We order models based on their average NSFW/SFW market share ratio across all three analyses.
 Some models have disproportionately high market share for NSFW content.
 In particular, this includes Wan2.x, stable-video-diffusion, HunyuanVideo, and LTX-Video. \footnote{For comparison, we also analyzed xAI's \textit{Grok Imagine} model, which is fairly unique among frontier closed-weight AI video generators because its deployers have intentionally enabled its API to produce NSFW video content \citep{maiberg2025grok, rainn2025grok}.
 We analyzed the prevalence of videos from Grok Imagine on Reddit using the same methodology as with the open models.
-Despite accounting for 12.7\% of NSFW discussions in our Reddit sample, Grok's NSFW-to-SFW ratio was only 0.58, substantially lower than open-weight models like Wan2.x (1.39) and Stable Video Diffusion (1.04).}
+Despite accounting for 12.7\% of NSFW discussions in our Reddit sample, Grok's NSFW-to-SFW ratio was only 0.58, substantially lower than open-weight models like Wan2.x (1.39) and Stable Video Diffusion (1.04).
+Note: Our data collection occurred in November 2025.
+In late December 2025, after our analysis period, Grok's image editing feature was widely misused to create non-consensual intimate imagery, generating up to 7,751 sexualized images per hour at its peak \citep{collier2026grok, lefkowitz2026grok, CCDH2026grok}.
+This demonstrates that even closed-weight models can face severe misuse when safety controls are insufficient.}